 Initial guesses — hands-on walkthrough

-A practical tour of the four ready-to-ship initial-guess methods (HCORE, SAD, SAP, AUTO).
+A practical tour of the initial-guess methods you will reach for most often (HCORE, SAD, SAP, AUTO).
 Copy each block into a Python interpreter to follow along.
 By the end you’ll have seen:

 1. The three methods producing the same converged energy on a well-behaved system.